 The capability to compute individual spectral coefficients expands the realm of applications of spectral-based CAD techniques.
-As an example we outline a synthesis approach that iteratively realizes various levels of the circuit based upon the spectral coefficients of the partially realized subcircuit.
-This type of approach for logic synthesis can be customtuned for the inclusion of the XOR's and various optimization parameters such as delay, area, testability, and power.
+As an example we present a synthesis approach that iteratively realizes various levels of the circuit based upon the spectral coefficients of the partially realized subcircuit.
+This synthesis method can be custom-tuned for the inclusion of the XORs and various optimization parameters such as delay, area, testability, and power.